 AMT paid on “timing” preferences and adjustments (such as accelerated depreciation) for prior years is allowed as a credit against a later year’s regular income tax to the extent it exceeds the later year’s tentative AMT.
 Therefore, this AMT credit cannot reduce the regular income tax below the AMT for that later year.

-An incentive stock option (“ISO”) is an option issued to an employee that allows all increase in value to be subject to the 20% long-term capital gain treatment if the taxpayer disposes of the option shares more than two years after the date the option is granted and more than one year after the date the option shares are purchased.
+An incentive stock option (ISO) is an option issued to an employee that allows all increases in value to be subject to long-term capital gain treatment if the taxpayer disposes of the option shares more than two years after the date the option is granted and more than one year after the date the option shares are purchased.
 Also, the employee must continue to be an employee until at least three months before the option is exercised.
-If these rules are not met, a portion of the gains from ISOs are ordinary income subject to federal tax rates as high as 39.6%.
+If these rules are not met, a portion of the gains from ISOs are ordinary income subject to federal tax rates as high as 37 percent.

 However, there is a hidden cost to obtaining long-term capital gain treatment from an ISO.
 The “spread” (the difference between the fair market value of the shares on the purchase date and the option price paid for the shares) must be added into the taxpayer’s AMT calculation for the year the options are exercised.
 Any AMT attributable to the ISO spread generally is allowed as an AMT credit carryforward to offset regular taxes owed in future years.
 Thus, any AMT attributable to the ISO is effectively a prepayment of tax, not additional tax.

-Planning Suggestion: If you are planning to exercise ISOs before December 31, 2017, consider deferring the exercise until after that date and sometime before April 15, 2018.
-Any AMT on such exercise would likely not be due until April 15, 2019, after the required one-year holding period for the stock has been met.
-At that time the option shares can be sold at long-term capital gains rates, with a portion of the proceeds used to pay the 2018 AMT liability.
-If Tax Reform is passed an exercise next year could avoid entirely avoid AMT.
+Planning Suggestion: If you are planning to exercise ISOs before December 31, 2018, that trigger AMT, consider deferring the exercise until early in 2019.
+Any AMT on such exercise would likely not be due until April 15, 2020, after the required one-year holding period for the stock has been met.
+At that time the option shares can be sold at long-term capital gains rates, with a portion of the proceeds used to pay the 2019 AMT liability.

-Unearned income of a child under age 18, exceeding $2,100 for 2017 and 2018, is taxed at the parents’ top rate rather than at the child’s rate (“kiddie tax”).
-Earned (compensation) income received by a child under age 18 is taxed at the child’s rate.
+Beginning in 2018, unearned income of a child under age 18 is taxed at ordinary income and preferential rates applied to trusts and estates.
+Earned (compensation) income received by a child under age 18 is taxed at the rates applied to single filers.

 Planning Suggestion: If you own a business, consider hiring and paying a salary to your child.
 This income will be taxed at the child’s rates, and the payment will be deductible by your business.
 This technique can be used to fund a college education.
 Of course, the child must perform services to earn the compensation, and the compensation must be reasonable for the services provided.